hirememorey/resilience-basketball/USAGE_AWARE_MODEL_PLAN.md

 ---

 **Status**: ✅ Phase 2 complete.
-Model is now usage-aware and can predict at different usage levels.
-Ready for Phase 3 (refinement and optimization).
+Model is now usage-aware and can predict at different usage levels. ✅ Phase 3 implementation complete.
+Ready for validation testing.

 ---